Table of Contents

 - Not ideal for larger breeds

-3. Downtown Pet Supply Deluxe Interactive Cat Scratching Post (Ideal for Small Homes)
+3. Downtown Pet Supply Deluxe Interactive Cat Scratching Post (Best for Small Homes)

 The Downtown Pet Supply Deluxe Interactive Cat Scratching Post is the cat tree that my sister uses for her pets.
 She’s only got a small apartment, but this cat tower that looks like a tree takes up virtually no floor space, only being 14” by 8” wide.
 This does mean it’s not ideal for large breeds as the platforms are quite small but it is fantastic for use in smaller homes.